 Follow us on Karori Junior Hockey Club facebook.
 We also love to receive team pictures or stories for us to load to our club facebook page.

 Keep an eye on our website, we are always working to keep the front page up-to-date with the latest information and event dates.
-Our newsletters are also useful reading for team managers so you know what is going on and what you need to remind your teams of.

 Health and Safety